 Last week we kicked off the Fantastic 12 of 2012: Behind the Scenes Blog Series, the first episode covering SQL Server AlwaysOn was just the beginning of this unique 12-part look into the SQL Server Engineering Team.
-Download The Fantastic 12 of SQL Server 2012 (PDF) to follow along with all the episodes and learn more about SQL Server 2012.

 In this second episode of the series, Michael Rys, Principal Program Manager, SQL Server Engine Team talks about his recent trip to the SQLBits X conference in London and the feedback he received from other attendees.
 Michael also answers the most frequently asked question he heard while attending the event.